Separation of quantum time evolution into holonomic and dynamical parts

-Although the preceding analysis demonstrates that separation of quantum time evolution into a product of holonomic and dynamical parts is generally not possible, it remains pertinent to determine the special cases in which such a separation does exist for non-adiabatic time evolution of subspaces of dimension $M \geq 2$.
-The requirement for the solution to AE in Eq.~\eqref{eq:ae_solution} to separate is that
+Although the preceding analysis establishes that quantum time evolution does not separate into a product of a holonomic and dynamical part in general, it remains pertinent to determine the special cases in which such a separation does exist for non-adiabatic time evolution of subspaces of dimension $M \geq 2$.
+The requirement for the solution of AE in Eq.~\eqref{eq:ae_solution} to separate is that